| |

 GENERAL COMMENTS:

-The livestock complex is trading higher into midday Tuesday following last
+The livestock complex is trading lower into Friday's noon hour as the lean

 LIVE CATTLE: